 Agentic AI moved from “demo on Twitter” to “running production workloads” in 2026.
 The shift forced teams to confront real problems: how to design multi-agent systems that don’t drift, how to govern autonomous behavior, and how to make agents debuggable when they fail at 3am.

-But the same data shows 75% of organizations cite data integration and quality as the top challenge for implementing agentic AI.
+This guide collects the practices that survived contact with production.
 Most production failures are not model failures — they are pipeline, prompt management, and governance failures.

 Best practices below address those concrete failure modes.